RESEARCH – RECONSTRUCTION

 He made a detailed research in museums, collected various sources of information, designed and reconstructed the ancient instruments.

 The aim of this attempt was not just to create musical instruments that would serve as attractive pieces for exhibition purposes but as functional musical instruments that would present the surviving ancient musical pieces in the best possible way.

-We never have been interested in closing these instruments into a museum, nor did we intend them to be sold as souvenirs to visitors of Greece.
 They are fully functional instruments and they travel throughout the world, they are moving young and old with their history and sound, opening up horizons and giving inspiration to those who want to deal with history, music, mathematics, physics, language, theater, and, of course, the making of instruments.

 Fidelity and use of natural materials

 The attempt was to achieve the highest possible degree of accuracy in the reconstruction of musical instruments therefore a combined scientific study of all historical sources was required.

 This enabled P. and M. Stefos to proceed to the most creative part of their work which was to reconstruct the instruments.
 They used the ancient technique and the original materials i.e. wood from fir tree, box-wood, reed, intestines for the strings, tortoise shells, leather, fish glue and wooden nails.